Taichung: Professional sports

 The Sinon Bulls was a professional baseball team playing in the four-team Chinese Professional Baseball League.
 While they were identified with Taichung City, many of their “home games” were played outside of the city due to the inadequacies of the old Taichung Baseball Field.
 The team was expected to move into the newly completed Taichung Intercontinental Baseball Stadium in 2008, but never did.
 At the end of the 2012 season, Sinon Corporation announced its intention to sell the team.
 By late December, an agreement was reached between Sinon Corporation and E-United Group, and the team was renamed EDA Rhinos and moved to Kaohsiung.
 The Special Force II division of the Flash Wolves esports team is known as the Taichung Flash Wolves, the team competed in the Special Force II Pro League (SF2PL) based in Taipei.
 Taichung is home to Taichung City FC, a club which strives to represent Taichung in soccer tournaments as well as charitable events.

 In 2015, after the CTBC Holdings took ownership of the Brother Elephants and renamed the team CTBC Brothers, they made Taichung Intercontinental Baseball Stadium their home as part of Taiwan's CPBL's effort to establish home fields in all major Taiwanese cities.

+The city has two men's football teams.
+Taichung Futuro F.C. (founded in 2016), and Taichung Rock FC (founded in 2024).
+Both play in the Taiwan Football Premier League.
+There is also the women's Taichung Blue Whale (founded in 2014), who play in the Taiwan Mulan Football League.
+All three teams share Xitun Football Field.

 Taichung has two professional basketball teams, the Taichung Suns of the T1 League and the Formosa Taishin Dreamers of the P. League+ (shared with Changhua County).